AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 ### Vertical Strip to Cube Map ###
 This converts a vertical strip format panorama into the cubic map panorama format.

 The input image is expected to be in a aspect 1:6 ratio.
-If the input image is 1024x6,144 pixel image the output will be a 1024x1024 pixel layered photoshop image.
+If the input image is 1024x6,144 pixel image the output will be a 1024x1024 pixel layered Photoshop image.

 The converted cubic map faces are named: